 The average out-of-pocket expense in the United States ranges widely.
 It’ll depend on your insurance plan.

 For Medicare patients, out-of-pocket costs may be in the hundreds of dollars.
-Those with private insurance can expect these costs to reach into the thousands.
+Those with private insurance can expect these costs to reach the thousands, but it depends on your insurance plan.

 Review your plan carefully if you have private insurance.
 Remember to factor in your deductible, copay, coinsurance, and max out-of-pocket values.